Damai-SHAKTI/my-crypto/README.md

 # my-crypto
-simple (encoder/decoder) or (encryptor/decrytor) convertor in using reactjs
+simple (encoder/decoder) or (encryptor/decrytor) convertor in using reactjs with 3 themes